Skip to main content

 Services

-• Brightfield and Fluorescence Widefield Microscopy
+• Brightfield and fluorescence widefield microscopy

-• Spectral Confocal microscopy
+• Spectral confocal microscopy

-• 2-photon intravital microscopy
+• 2-photon and intravital imaging

 • Low magnification and photomacrography

-• Personalized image analysis training and services
+• Personalized image analysis services and training

-• Assistance with microscopes within individual labs
+• Assistance with microscopes within researcher’s labs

 • Traditional photographic services